remnawave/panel/docs/panel-security/caddy-with-custom-path.md

 After the container is running, you can access the panel at `https://panel.domain.com/REMNAWAVE_CUSTOM_LOGIN_ROUTE`.

-On the first start, you will be promted to add a MFA method.
+On the first start, you will be prompted to add a MFA method.

 We recommend using [Google Authenticator](https://www.google.com/search?q=google+authenticator).